sts10/sts10.github.io/_posts/2023-05-17-securedrop-wordlist-luck.markdown

 ## Conclusions

 The two tweaks made to the word list, both in spring of 2022, clearly did not ensure that the list remained free of prefix words.
-Interestingly, through both of these changes the list remained uniquely decodable, despite additions.
+Interestingly, despite word additions, the list remained uniquely decodable.

 To the best of my knowledge, the list has never been not uniquely decodable through its existence, at least on GitHub since 2017.
-And, as mentioned above, SecureDrop's passwords are delimited, so it wouldn't even be an issue if the list was not uniquely decodable at any point, (and thus I do not think I'm reporting a security issue here).
-But I still think that it's an interesting story!
+And, as mentioned above, SecureDrop's passwords are delimited, so it wouldn't even be an issue if the list was not uniquely decodable at some point, (and thus I do not think I'm reporting a security issue here).
+But I still think that it's an interesting illustration of the above concepts!